ammarhakim/gkyl/README.md

 module load nccl/2.15.5-ofi
 module unload darshan
 ```
-Finally, build the gkyl executable using
+Finally, build and install the gkyl executable using
 ```
-./waf build install
+make install
 ```
 The result will be a `gkyl` executable located in the
 `$HOME/gkylsoft/gkyl/bin/` directory.